hund-studio/blog/posts/iteration-in-js.md

 > 📄 [MDN Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)

-Now that you are a `find` expert we can bring it to the nex level.
+Now that you are a `find` expert we can bring it to the next level.
 The `filter` method works the same as `find` but it returns all matching values instead.

 It can be used for a couple of things such as...